KireinaHoro/jsteward.moe/imaging/darktable/README.md

 `content/images/gallery/<category>/` by default.

 A toast appears after each exported image with progress like `15/20 filename`.
+Images with darktable's red color label are exported as `*-featured.avif`, which makes them appear on the gallery Overview.

 After export it runs `exiftool` and keeps only the fields used by `imaging/gallery.py` for captions: